marksherriff/cs3240-s25-website/project.md

 __Requirements and XP Allocation:__

-- 15 XP: Complete the Team Declaration form above.
+- 10 XP: Complete the Team Declaration form above.
 - 10 XP: GitHub repo initialized and all team member accounts have joined the project.
+- 5 XP: All team members are in Discord.

 __Team Evals:__ No Team Evals this week.